eliskaklimtova/quiz-app/README.md

 # quiz-app
-Q simple quiz app built with Vue.js
+A simple quiz app built with Vue.js